Starfish-develop/Starfish/README.md

 Can add "skip methods" or robust=False to allow bypassing checks.

-For production runs, can pre-determine wisdom for given array shapes, since they will be similar.
+For production runs, can pre-determine wisdom for FFTW for given array shapes, since they will be similar.

-#Tests
-* Learn how to setup sample test directories with test files
+* Learn how to setup sample test directories with test files, like HDF5 objects.

+# Model class

+* Need own LogLam spectrum object that is fast

 The Model and lnprob classes will require their own full suite that will be different than grid_tools